Siege of Fort at Number 4: Siege

 On April 7, eleven days after Captain Stevens and his men arrived, Boucher de Niverville's force arrived at Number Four.
 Although they remained concealed in the woods that surrounded the fort, one of Stevens' men was alerted to the enemy presence by his dogs, which refused to stop barking.
 Cautiously leaving the fort with some of the dogs to investigate, he was eventually fired on and slightly wounded, after which he retreated into the fort.
 Boucher de Niverville's party fired ineffectual volleys of musket fire at the fort, and then set on fire buildings on the windward side of the fort in an attempt to burn it down.
 The defenders, who had plentiful access to water, seized upon an ingenious method to keep the flames at bay.
 Some of the men were sent outside the walls, where they then dug trenches near the walls.
 Inside the trenches, men were protected from hostile musket fire, and were also able to use water passed in buckets from inside the fort to keep the fort's timbers wet.

 When the attempt to burn the fort failed, Boucher de Niverville requested a cessation of hostilities for the night, to be followed by a parley the next morning.
 Stevens agreed, and refused Boucher de Niverville's demand in the parley that he surrender.
-Upon returning into the fort he held council with his men, who all agreed with the decision.
+Upon returning to the fort, he held a council with his men, who all agreed with the decision.
 Boucher de Niverville's force ineffectually continued to fire on the fort that day and into the evening.
 Attempts to ignite the fort with fire arrows were easily quenched by the defenders.

 On the morning of April 9, two Natives came forward and requested a parley.
 They offered to cease hostilities in exchange for provisions.
 Stevens refused, offering instead to accept hostages, to be exchanged for British prisoners later, in exchange for food.
 The Natives refused, and after a desultory exchange of musket fire, the French and Native force withdrew.